MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 -a----        5/20/2019   2:29 PM             28 [a1].ps1
 ```

-Both script files have the same content: `$MyInvocation.MyCommand.Path`.
+Both script files have the same content: `$MyInvocation.PSCommandPath`.
 This command displays the name of the script that is invoked.

 When you run `[a1].ps1`, the file `a.ps1` is executed even though the file